GrahamBenHarper/bcdl/README.md

 ### Database building/updating

-Currently, **bcdl** will crash if all you do is attempt to sign in but you don't pass any other arguments.
+**bcdl** will exit if all you do is attempt to sign in but you don't pass any other arguments.
 You must provide either the `--update` or `--search` flag.
 We'll talk about `--update` first:

 `--update` takes no arguments, and all it does is attempt to sign in, and build/update a database up to the first `MAX_ALBUMS` albums.
 The default value for `MAX_ALBUMS` is 100.
 The name of this variable is a little misleading; it will actually grab *at least* `MAX_ALBUMS` albums, rather than a *maximum* of `MAX_ALBUMS` albums.
 The `MAX_ALBUMS` may be changed via the `--max_albums` argument.